TempRetinex: Retinex-based Unsupervised Enhancement for Low-light Video Under Diverse Lighting Conditions: Methodology

 \subsubsection{Enhancement Module}

-As illustrated in \cref{fig:framework}, this module consists of four core parts: the low-light denoising network (LD-Net), the ABA preprocessing, the reflectance estimation network (RE-Net), and the reflectance denoising network (RD-Net).
+As illustrated in \cref{fig:framework}, the Enhancement Module module consists of four core components: a low-light denoising network (LD-Net), the BCP, the reflectance estimation network (RE-Net), and the reflectance denoising network (RD-Net).
 The subnetwork architectures are shown in \cref{fig:subnetworks}.

-The input image $I$ is initially processed by LD-Net, which employs three $3\times3$ convolutional layers to generate a preliminary denoised image $I_{LD}$.
-This step effectively mitigates noise interference in subsequent illumination estimation.
-Rather than directly utilizing $I_{LD}$ for Retinex decomposition, we innovatively introduce the ABA preprocessing described in \cref{subsec:ABA} to process $I_{LD}$ into an initial reflectance $R_0$ with a relatively normalized distribution.

-Inspired by the stage-wise optimization strategy in \cite{liu2021ruas,ma2022toward}, RE-Net adopts a convolutional network with residual structure for iterative refinement, following the update equations:

-where $\mathcal{G}$ denotes the convolutional mapping layers, $k$ represents the iteration index, and $u_k$ indicates the residual term at stage $k$.
-In our implementation, we set $k=1$, and $R_0$ as the initial estimate for the RE-Net's optimization process.
-The Retinex decomposition is computed as \cref{eq:RE}:

-where $\oslash$ denotes element-wise division and $\mathcal{F}_{RE}$ is the estimation function.
-Notably, the $R_{RE}$ here corresponds to an ideal reflectance with sensor noise $N$, whereas the $S_{RE}$ can be regarded as noise-free due to the smoothness constraint imposed on $S_{RE}$ as described in \cref{subsec:lossfuc}.
+Input $I$ is first denoised by LD-Net to generate $I_{LD}$.
+We apply BCP on $I_{LD}$ to estimate an initial reflectance $R_0$ with a relatively normalized distribution.
+RE-Net optimizes $R_0$ into $R_{RE}$ using a convolutional network with a residual structure.
+The illumination $S_{RE}$ is decomposed through element-wise division of $I_{LD}$ by $R_{RE}$.
+Notably, the $R_{RE}$ corresponds to an ideal reflectance with shot noise $N$, whereas the $S_{RE}$ can be regarded as noise-free due to the smoothness constraint imposed on $S_{RE}$.

-Finally, the optimized reflectance $R_{RE}$ and illumination $S_{RE}$ are concatenated along the channel dimension and fed into RD-Net (as shown in \cref{fig:subnetworks}).
-To enhance denoising performance and robustness to diverse textures, we introduce the self-ensemble (SE) strategy into the CNN architecture.
-Specifically, the CNN network processes four geometrically transformed versions of the input image: original, horizontally flipped, vertically flipped, and 90° rotated images.
-These four variants share weights within the same convolutional network, ensuring no additional parameters are introduced.
-The final denoised output $R_{RD}$ is obtained by averaging the inversely transformed results of these four processed variants.
+$R_{RE}$ and $S_{RE}$ are next concatenated and fed into RD-Net where the SE strategy is introduced.
+Specifically, it processes four geometric transformations of the input (original, horizontal flip, vertical flip, 90° rotation) through a weight-shared network, and the final denoised output $R_{RD}$ is the average of their inverse-transformed results.